Version Information: Version 1.0 +Caplifive

 The following table shows the memory accesses granted in such scenarios,

-is the size of the memory access in bytes.
+where size is the size of the memory access in bytes.

 Note